musoniusr/DhammaratoDhamma/_posts/2020-01-03-foundations-of-the-practice-rupesh-1-and-erik-z-4-1-1-20.md

   - The "natural method" means "anything goes" and that "anything that comes up needs to be dealt with right here right now."
   - The "organized method" means one must follow the steps, regardless of what else is going on in their life.
   - He states this is why students have trouble with Goenka retreats because the practice "is not suited to what the student needs."
-  - Rufus describes how during his Goenka retreat he experienced a build up of tension while doing the organized body scan.
+  - Rupesh describes how during his Goenka retreat he experienced a build up of tension while doing the organized body scan.
-- **[14:04-17:11] Examining Rufus' Tension**
+- **[14:04-17:11] Examining Rupesh' Tension**

-  - Dhammarato asks if Rufus' tension was caused by the body scanning, an effect of starting meditation in general, or if it was always there.
+  - Dhammarato asks if Rupesh' tension was caused by the body scanning, an effect of starting meditation in general, or if it was always there.
-  - Rufus says he had meditated before without such tension.
+  - Rupesh says he had meditated before without such tension.
   - He describes how the Goenka instructions emphasized working "diligently as hard as you can," leading him to feel like he was piercing his body with his awareness.
 - **[17:11-19:55] Anapanasati, Four Noble Truths, and Right Effort**